How to ace your job or apprenticeship interviews

 Interviewer: If you join us as a waiter, you’ll often be in high-pressure situations with a lot of competing demands.
 How are you at prioritising tasks?

 Applicant: I have a lot of experience with that, actually.
-I’m still a student, so balancing the work for my different courses is something I’ve gotten used to - but I also am captain of my football team and look after my younger siblings when my parents have to work late.
+I’m still a student, so balancing the work for my different courses is something I’ve gotten used to – but I'm also captain of my football team and look after my younger siblings when my parents have to work late.
 One week last autumn, I had essays due, I needed to help out with try-outs for the team, and my parents needed me to mind my siblings.
-I sat down and worked out a careful schedule, balancing out things that couldn’t be changed - I couldn’t just leave my siblings home alone, so that of course had to take priority - and places where I might have a little more flexibility, like starting the essays early so that I wouldn’t actually be finishing them during that crazy week, or trading off with the co-captain to show up at try-outs a little bit late.
+I sat down and worked out a careful schedule, balancing out things that couldn’t be changed and the places where I might have more flexibility.
+I couldn’t just leave my siblings home alone, so that of course had to take priority.
+But starting the essays early would help, so that I wouldn’t actually be finishing them during that crazy week; or trading off with the co-captain to show up at try-outs a little bit late.
 Of course, in a restaurant setting I wouldn’t have time to make plans this way, but the experience has helped me get better at sorting out priorities on the fly, too.

 It’s easy to panic and say, ‘Yes, I’m really good at balancing different things, I think it’s a really important skill,’ but that doesn’t actually show the interviewer that you’re good at it.
 A specific story lets them see a time you’ve put that trait into action.